 Highly assisted driving and early automated driving services are expected to be first rolled out along highways as it is recognised to be the most appropriate environment in terms of technical complexity and prospects for investment profitability.
 Highways are not where the largest amount of fatal accidents occur in Europe but economies of scale for the technology will most likely to be achieved in this context before being extended to the more challenging areas of secondary roads and eventually dense urban districts.
 One will also benefit from a well-established infrastructure management structure, usually led by national or regional road authorities in cooperation with private or public road operators.
-The latter will be central actors as they entertain direct relationships with car safety authorities, infrastructure providers and telecommunications operators.
+Road operators are likely to become central actors for handling direct relations with car safety authorities, infrastructure providers and telecommunications operators in the context of CAM.

-Based on various estimates from different sources (including 5G-PPP, Commission study, EIB, various industry players), the estimated upfront investment required to achieve the goal of uninterrupted 5G coverage (CAM-grade) along highway ranges between $\xi$ 5 billion and up to $\xi$ 18 billion, only for the first 26,000 kilometres of highways in Europe.
+Based on various estimates from different sources (including 5G-PPP, Commission study, EIB, various industry players), the estimated upfront investment required to achieve the goal of uninterrupted 5G coverage (CAM-grade) along highway ranges between €5 billion and up to €18 billion13, only for the first 26,000 kilometres of highways in Europe.
 These first indications need to be further refined and detailed, as the cost of deploying 5G infrastructure depends on several varying factors, such as the site grids of existing cellular networks which can be leveraged, the spectrum available for deploying 5G, the mode of 5G deployment (initially 5G NSA, i.e. non-standalone as a 5GNR supplement to 4G networks) and the network capacity required to serve the road transport traffic including ITS over cellular evolving over time.
 These factors differ across the corridors, countries and regions.
-The first challenge to unleash such investment is to develop the appropriate cooperation models, in close cooperation with road operators, and stimulate the related business ecosystems in order to establish initial economies of scale.
+The first challenge to unleash such investment is to develop the appropriate cooperation models, in close cooperation with road authorities and road operators, and stimulate the related business ecosystems in order to establish initial economies of scale.
 This level of investment is unlikely to come only from the private sector, at least within the 2020-2025 target timeframe.

 The need to bridge this investment gap, and to lower the overall business risk level, is the basis of the Commission's proposal for allocating a part of the proposed Connecting Europe Facility Digital programme to co-finance 5G corridors.
 The Commission proposal already includes an indicative list of the priority 5G Corridors envisaged for EU public funding support (see figure in Annex 1).
-This list of corridors has already been welcomed by Member States and by many private stakeholders as it follows broadly the well-known TEN-T network of European highways.
-It should therefore constitute a valid first step in the overall strategy to build the essential backbone infrastructure for European-scale CAM services.
+It should therefore constitute a valid first step in the overall strategy to build an essential backbone infrastructure for European-scale CAM services.

 The promoters of this SDA strongly agree with the objective of starting with the deployment of the identified set of 5G corridors, taking advantage of the wider dynamic created by the planned public financing, in particular CEF and other sources of EU and national funding.
-The need for EU support should reach at least $\leq 1$ to $\leq 1.5$ billion in view of the objective to mobilise sufficient private investments for a perspective of a deployment over the full network of 5G corridors identified in the CEF Digital legislative proposal.
+The need for EU support should reach at least €1 to €1.5 billion in view of the objective to mobilise equivalent private investments in underserved corridor sections for a perspective of a deployment over the full network of 5G corridors identified in the CEF Digital legislative proposal.